r3code/fake-take/README.md

 ## Usage

 To see usage notes use `-help` flag.

+You can set:
+* -addr string - to which IP bind the server (default `localhost`), to bind all interfaces place 0.0.0.0
+* -apiroot string - relative to the server root path (default `/api/v1`)
+* -contentType string - content type for response (default "application/json")
+* -ext string - extension for data files (default "resp")
+* -port int  - server port to listen at (default 3000)

 Compile the app with `go install` or just run with `go run main.go`

 By default server starts at `localhost:3000` and API available at `http://localhost:3000/api/v1`.